Extratropical Storm Surge Model Guidance Areas

-The ready availability of numerical guidance from the operational ET-SURGE enables NCEP (OPC and NHC/TAFB) to provide operational extratropical coastal storm surge guidance in the Marine Weather Discussion (MWD), also known as MIM, while more advanced and sophisticated coastal modeling systems are under development.
+The availability of numerical guidance from the operational ET-SURGE enables NCEP (OPC and NHC/TAFB) to provide operational extratropical coastal storm surge guidance in the Marine Weather Discussion (MWD), also known as MIM, while more advanced and sophisticated coastal modeling systems are under development.

 For additional details, visit: www.nws.noaa.gov/mdl/etsurge/